-If you have a credit score of at least 630, liquid assets equal to three months of your desired mortgage payment, and are able to pay 20% up front, you have a decent chance of getting a loan.
+If you have a credit score of at least 630, have liquid assets equal to three months of your desired mortgage payment, and can make a 20% down payment, you have a decent chance of getting a loan.

 Financing five to ten homes